superform-xyz/superform-core/security-review/2023-12-cantina-competition.md

 **Description**:
 SuperPositions.onlyMinter() has wrong implemerantion, leading to wrong access control.

-The problem is that the following implemtantation is comparing, the ``formImplementationId``, instead of the state registry ID for that superform to the state registry ID of msg.sender.
+The problem is that the following implementation is comparing, the ``formImplementationId``, instead of the state registry ID for that superform to the state registry ID of msg.sender.

 [https://github.com/superform-xyz/superform-core/blob/29aa0519f4e65aa2f8477b76fc9cc924a6bdec8b/src/SuperPositions.sol#L69-L83](https://github.com/superform-xyz/superform-core/blob/29aa0519f4e65aa2f8477b76fc9cc924a6bdec8b/src/SuperPositions.sol#L69-L83)